klarkc/wp_backend/README.md

-# Composer Template for WordPress Projects
+# WordPress Backend Template

 This project template should provide a kickstart for managing your site dependencies with [Composer](https://getcomposer.org/).
+[Thanks Wodby](https://github.com/wodby/wordpress-composer).

 This project consist of: